wulongict/SpectralArchive/README.md

 [![Watch the video](https://img.youtube.com/vi/C1a9RUqPxYs/maxresdefault.jpg)](https://youtu.be/C1a9RUqPxYs)

 ## Binary installation
-This following command has been tested on Ubuntu 22.04 and 20.04.
+This following command has been tested on **Ubuntu 22.04 and 20.04**.
 The .deb file of latest version of spectroscape can be found in the following [link](https://github.com/wulongict/SpectralArchive/releases/latest).

 Spectroscape comes with both CPU and GPU versions.
 If CUDA environment is not available, please use CPU version.